tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 2. Restart the Keycloak Pod(s).

 > **Note**<br>
-> As the `ums-keycloak-extensions-handler` is performing frequent (one per second) requests to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.
+> Because the `ums-keycloak-extensions-handler` is sending frequent requests (one per second) to Keycloak for retrieval of the Keycloak event history, you might want to stop/remove the deployment while debugging/analysing Keycloak to not get your debug output spammed by these requests.

 ### Accessing the Keycloak admin console